skrey/yellow-extensions/snippets/pagelist/README.md

 `PAGES` is a collection of pages.
 `STYLE` is the list style (optional).
 `SIZE` is the image size (optional).

+For every page there has to be an image of similar name in your `media/images` folder.

 Example
 -------